pabloariasal/pabloariasal.github.io/_posts/2019-02-28-cpp-inlining.md

 This is also perfectly valid, because `constexpr` functions and variables are implicitly inline.

 To be fair, in-class multiple definition of `constexpr` variables was already possible in C++14.
-Inline variables, therefore, extend the same capabilities to general constants not known at compile time.
+Inline variables, therefore, extend the same capabilities to general constants with static storage duration (i.e. declared static) that are either not known at compile time or are not of a literal type.

 ## Technically Many, Practically One